cosmicjs/nodejs-website-boilerplate/README.md

 4. Full-site search functionality<br />
 5. All content is easily managed in [Cosmic JS](https://cosmicjs.com) including pages, blog and contact info.

-Sign up at [Cosmic JS](https://cosmicjs.com) to install this app with demo content to begin.
+Sign up at [Cosmic JS](https://cosmicjs.com) to install and deploy this website.

 ###Get started
 ```